shanushka/pokemon/README.md

 # pokemon Catcher

-Inspired from the old Pokemon game
+Inspired from the old Pokemon game made with pure javascript